So much of New England looks like a Currier & Ives print over the holidays that it was hard to choose the best of the Christmas towns.

 Finally, the Joseph Webb House shows a lavish Christmas open house typical of the early 20th century.

-The historic seaside town of Kennebunkport, Maine, celebrates Christmas in a big way.
+The historic seaside town of Kennebunkport, Maine, has celebrated Christmas in a big way since 1982.

-On the weekend of Dec.
-15-16, Kennebunkport features craft fairs, rides through the woods aboard a festive historic trolley and boat rides aboard a Maine fishing boat.
+This year, Kennnebunkport's Christmas Prelude stretches from Dec.
+5-15 and features craft fairs, rides through the woods aboard a festive historic trolley and boat rides aboard a Maine fishing boat.

-White Columns, a historic Greek Revival home, offers house tours and stunning Victorian Christmas decorations.The Patriot Fife & Drum Duo entertains shoppers at Dock Square and Lower Village on Saturday afternoon.
+White Columns, a historic Greek Revival home, offers house tours and stunning Victorian Christmas decorations.The Patriot Fife & Drum Duo will lead the 14th annual hat parade through Dock Square on Saturday, Dec.
+7.

 Local businesses sponsor a candlelight procession following Mary and Joseph seeking shelter at three historic inns.
 After all three turn them away, they then go to a manger where carolers sing hymns, scripture is read and hot chocolate and cookies are consumed.